-Special arrangements will be made in relation to authorised school activities which require attendance of students at the College outside these hours.
+Special arrangements will be made in relation to authorised school activities which require the attendance of students at the College outside these hours.

-The office hours are 8.00am to 4.00pm.
-Office functions such as fee payments and EFTPOS can only be conducted by office staff during these hours.
+The office hours are 8:00 am to 4.00 pm.
+Office functions, such as fee payments and EFTPOS, can only be conducted by office staff during these hours.

-Early Departure – Students may not leave the College premises during school hours without signing out through the Student Reception at the Office.
+Students may not leave the College premises during school hours without signing out through the Student Reception at the Office.
 The student is required to have a note in their diary, signed by their parent/guardian to show the teacher of their current class to be excused.
 The student’s diary will be noted with an early leaver stamp.
 Parents/guardians must collect their children from Student Reception.

 Students are not allowed to use mobile phones or music players at school.
 These items should be switched off at all times and kept in safe place (bag or lockers).

 Parents are asked to notify the school promptly of any change of address, phone number, email address or place of their employment.
 When parents arrange for students to stay with relatives or friends while they themselves are away from home for a period of time, the office must be informed in writing.
-We need particulars relating to name, address and phone number of relative/friend and duration of the student's stay.
+We need particulars relating to the name, address and phone number of relatives/friends and duration of the student's stay.

 All articles of clothing, bags, books, stationery items, calculators, etc. must be clearly marked with the name of the current owner.
 Valuable school time should not be wasted looking for lost or otherwise ‘missing’ articles.